jbock-java/simple-component/README.md

 }
 ```

-You can have more than one static injection point in the same class, if you add a qualifier:
+By the way you can have more than one "static inject" method in the same class, if you add a qualifier:

 ```java
 public interface Heater {